Table of Contents

 Have you ever had these thoughts?

-We don't always like admitting that we have, but if we're being honest, we have had these thoughts.
+We don't always like admitting that we have, but if we're being honest, we all have had these negative thoughts.

-How can a person slip into the darkness so easily?
+And how can a person slip into the darkness of feeling worthless so easily?

 I'm going to quickly address these questions, and then help you see the bright side of the darkness.

-Question 1 - Where do these thoughts about worthlessness come from?
+Question 1 - Where do these negative thoughts and feelings of worthlessness come from?

 A lot of places, actually.